kcbiraj/kcbiraj/README.md

 - 👋 Hi, I’m @Biraj KC
 - 👀 I’m interested in Data Science, Machine Learning, Deep Learning, AI, and Business Analysis.
 - 🌱 I’m currently learning to expand my knowledge on the domain of Data Science and Machine Learning.
-- 💞️ I’m looking to collaborate on doing projects on Data Science, Machine Learning, Deep Learning, and AI.
+- 💞️ I’m looking to collaborate on doing projects on Data Science and Machine Learning.
-- 📫 How to reach me: Reach me at biraaj.kc@gmail.com
+- 📫 How to reach me: Reach me at biraaj.kc@gmail.com,
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Home Cook, Traveller, Listener, Learner and Less Communicative.